benflips/nCovForecast/README.md

 `Rscript getData.R`

 Which will take about 10 minutes to run.
 This script will generate a directory structure inside /dat (if that structure doesn't already exist) and populate it with data required by the app.

+In subsequent days, to update data after this initial run you will need to run both `getData.R` and `getIndia.R` separately.